 R. MASSEY, CALTECH / NASA / ESA / STSCI / SCIENCE PHOTO LIBRARY R. MASSEY, CALTECH / NASA / ESA / STSCI / SCIENCE PHOTO LIBRARY

-Universe's dark matter, Hubble COSMOS survey image.
-The Cosmic Evolution Survey (COSMOS) used Hubble to build up a map of the amount of dark (non-baryonic) matter and normal matter in a region of the sky.
+Universe's dark matter, 3D map from the Hubble Cosmic Evolution Survey (COSMOS).
+This survey mapped the location of normal (baryonic) matter (R980/222) and dark matter (R980/223) in a region of the sky.
+This 3D map traces the change in dark matter from the early universe (right) to the present day (left), which is more clumpy.
 Dark matter is a form of matter thought to comprise the bulk of the mass of the universe.
 Its presence can be inferred from the gravitational distortion of normal matter and light.
-This is the largest ever survey undertaken with the Hubble Space Telescope, involving 70 astronomers and nearly 1000 hours of observations.
+This was the largest ever survey undertaken with the Hubble Space Telescope.
 This region of the sky is in the constellation Sextens.
 The results were published in January 2007.
-For a normal matter map, see R980/222.
-For a 3D dark matter map, see R980/224.

 Model release not required.
 Property release not required.